-- Place the Tee pipe with them (just how the whole system assembles) and mark where both tubes meet the Tee entrance.
+- Place the Tee pipe with them (just as the whole system assembles) and mark where both tubes meet the Tee entrance.

 - Cut the extra pipe with the hack saw blade.

-You can see a compression nut and a ferrule on two ends of the Tee pipe, and the other end only has a pipe.
+You can see a compression nut and a ferrule on two ends of the Tee pipe; the other has only a pipe.
 Undo the nuts and ferrules from the Tee.
 After that, place the overflow pipe perfectly with the overflow head part.
 Now insert one nut followed by the ferrule on the overflow pipe.
 Then connect the rod and spring mechanism from the upper side of the Tee and screw up the nut to join the Tee and overflow.

 Similarly, insert the main drain pipe and connect it with the middle leg of the Tee pipe.
 The whole assembly is merged into one now.

 - Step 5: Screw Up

 Undo the bottom pipe from the Tee and bend some Teflon tape at its screw part to secure the leakage.
 Then, place it where it was.
 Now take the wrench and screw up all the nuts and joints of the Tee pipe.